mogofinancial/devops-interview-questions/terraform/README.md

 ## First Task

-The `random_pet` resource also supports a prefix option.
+The `random_pet` resource should also support a prefix option.
 Add that to the module (defaulting to "Mister") and make use of it in our _base_ configuration, so that _our_ pet name starts with Doctor.
 It'll be adorable!